julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 The number 99 is at the list
 The number 23 is at the list

-The elapsed time with brute force search was:   0.2
+The elapsed time with brute force search was: Do not finish in my computer

 The number 48 is at the list
 The number 18 is at the list